College Packing List: A Realistic Guide on What to Bring and What to Skip

 Dishes & Utensils

-If you have a meal plan everything you need for eating will be in the cafeteria.
+If you have a meal plan, then everything you need for eating will be in the cafeteria.
 Keeping around some paper or plastic ones makes clean up quicker anyway.

-Did I miss any big stuff for this ultimate college packing list?
+Did I miss any big stuff for this college packing checklist?
 Are there any things to bring to college that wish you had or hadn’t brought?

-- Easy ways to organize your dorm room
+- Easy ways to organize food storage your dorm room

 - 9 insanely useful cheap things college students need